 Surgery

-Surgery holds the most promise for remission.
+Surgery holds the most promise for mesothelioma remission.
 During surgery, for those who qualify, surgeons remove as much of the cancer as possible.

 Age, stage of the disease, and overall general health are assessed before physicians can determine which patient qualifies for surgery.